 Dr. Michael Jennings and Paula Jennings Endowed Scholarship

 In consideration of an abiding interest in the University of Arkansas for Medical Sciences, Dr. Michael L. Jennings and his wife Paula M. Jennings established an endowed scholarship in 2018 for the benefit of medical students entering their third year at the University of Arkansas for Medical Sciences College of Medicine.
 One recipient will be chosen each academic year by the College of Medicine on the basis of financial need and experience or an interest in medical or health-related research, as determined by the College of Medicine Scholarship Committee.
 If, in any given academic year, there are no third-year student applicants meeting these criteria, the College of Medicine can make the award in the next academic year when a student is eligible to receive the award, with the expectation that the award amount would be increased for that student.
 After five years, the College of Medicine has the option to open the scholarship to all medical students using the same criteria of financial need and medical or health-related research experience or interest.
 Dr. Michael Jennings earned countless accolades as a faculty leader, widely recognized researcher into the mechanisms of ion transport, and award-winning educator since joining the faculty as professor and Chair of the Department of Physiology and Biophysics in 1995.
 He served as the College’s inaugural executive Associate Dean for basic sciences from 2014-2016 until the position was eliminated.
 During his twenty-five years at UAMS, he was well known for helping departments advance their research and education programs and find opportunities for collaboration.
-The inaugural award was presented in 2020 to Bukola Odeniyi of Little Rock.
+The inaugural award was presented in 2020.

 Edith Irby Jones, M.D., Scholarship